hungptit/grpc-cmake-template/README.md

 This repository is a CMake template for my C++ projects that use [gRPC](https://github.com/grpc/grpc).

+Below are main gRPC features that are used in the examples:
+1. Making a gRPC request from the client.
+2. Handling handle client requests at the grpc server
+3. Setting the deadline when making a request.
+4. Monitoring the gRPC server status using the health check.

 # Build instruction #

 **Note: This instruction assumes there is a recent C++ toolchain in the build machine.**